 What Council is doing

-Council’s recently adopted Towards Zero Emissions Plan (2019-2023) documents the organisation’s priorities for avoiding and reducing greenhouse gas emissions through energy saving and renewable energy technologies.
-The Plan sets out Council's target of zero net emissions (carbon neutrality) by 2025 and includes a range of actions across Council operations, plus actions to support our community to transition to a low carbon future.
+Council adopted its Towards Zero Emissions Plan (2019-2023) in 2019.
+The plan identifies the organisation’s priorities for avoiding and reducing greenhouse gas emissions through energy saving and renewable energy technologies, and supporting the community to transition to a low carbon future.
+The Plan outlines Council's target of zero net emissions (carbon neutrality) for its own operations by 2025.

-The recent climate emergency declaration by Council in November 2019 means there is also a greater need for Council to support practical action by households to reduce their greenhouse gas emissions.
-See ‘What you can do’ section below.
+The recent climate emergency declaration by Council in November 2019 means there is also a greater need for Council to support practical action by our community to reduce their greenhouse gas emissions.
+See the ‘What you can do’ section below.

 What you can do